-Pope Francis continued his 2015 North American Pope-a-palooza tour this week with a speech in front of the United Nations general assembly.
+During Pope Francis' 2015 North American Pope-a-palooza tour he gave a speech in front of the United Nations general assembly.
 Francis pleaded to the room of diplomats in favor of stronger international commitments to peace, environmental stewardship, and social/economic justice.

 Basically he asked the assembly to more or less do its job.